Is your child ready?

 Firstly I need to cover the all-important question of ‘why ‘and shed some light on your child’s biological changes and their sleep requirements.

 Up until 2.5 years of age (this can vary) children need approx 11-12 hours of sleep at night and about 60-90 mins of day sleep, known as the day/night sleep quota.
-As children get older and mature their sleep quota changes and their need for day sleep decreases.
+As children get older and mature their sleep quota shifts and their need for day sleep decreases.

-So in simpler terms if your child is having too much day sleep and has reached the age that he/she no longer needs it, it will start to impact on their night sleep quota.
+So in simpler terms if your child is having too much day sleep and has reached the age that they no longer need it, it will start to impact on their night sleep quota.
 Over time this can have dire consequences for bedtime and will leave your child having less and less sleep at night and in turn utilise the day nap as a way to compensate for this.

 Here are some typical signs your toddler is ready:

-This is by far the hardest transition your toddler will make and may take several weeks of planning, the best way to approach it is to phase it out gradually.
+This is by far the hardest transition your toddler will make and may take several weeks of planning.
+The best way to approach it is to phase it out gradually.

 Here is a simple manageable guide that works well: